AjayKMehta/setup-machine/NeovimNotes.md

 This plugin extends regular `web` motions to handle snake and camel case!

+> [!NOTE]
-> :bulb: I have mapped the actions to different mappings to avoid clobbering the default mappings.
+> I have mapped the actions to different mappings to avoid clobbering the default mappings.

  Action                       | Keymap
 ------------------------------|-------------------------------